Accretion-modified Stars in Accretion Disks of Active Galactic Nuclei: Slowly Transient Appearance: Abstract

 \section{Abstract}

-Compact objects are expected to exist in the accretion disks of supermassive black holes (SMBHs) in active galactic nuclei (AGNs), and in the presence of such a dense environment ($\sim 10^{14}\,{\rm cm^{-3}}$), they will form Thorne-\.Zytkow objects (TZOs).
+Compact objects are expected to exist in the accretion disks of supermassive black holes (SMBHs) in active galactic nuclei (AGNs), and in the presence of such a dense environment ($\sim 10^{14}\,{\rm cm^{-3}}$), they will form a new kind of stellar population denoted as Accretion-Modified Stars (AMSs).
 This hypothesis is supported by recent LIGO/Virgo detection of the mergers of very high-mass stellar binary black holes (BHs).
-We show that the TZOs will be trapped by the SMBH-disk within a typical AGN lifetime.
+We show that the AMSs will be trapped by the SMBH-disk within a typical AGN lifetime.
 In the context of SMBH-disks, the rates of Bondi accretion onto BHs are $\sim 10^{9}L_{\rm Edd}/c^{2}$, where $L_{\rm Edd}$ is the Eddington luminosity and $c$ is the speed of light.
 Outflows developed from the hyper-Eddington accretion strongly impact the Bondi sphere and induce episodic accretion.
 We show that the hyper-Eddington accretion will be halted after an accretion interval of $t_{\rm a}\sim 10^{5}m_{1}\,$s, where $m_{1}=\bhm/10\sunm$ is the BH mass.
 The kinetic energy of the outflows accumulated during $t_{\rm a}$ is equivalent to 10 supernovae driving an explosion of the Bondi sphere and developing blast waves.
 We demonstrate that a synchrotron flare from relativistic electrons accelerated by the blast waves peaks in the soft X-ray band ($\sim 0.1\,$keV), significantly contributing to the radio, optical, UV, and soft X-ray emission of typical radio-quiet quasars.
 External inverse Compton scattering of the electrons peaks around $40\,$GeV and is detectable through {\it Fermi}-LAT.
 The flare, decaying with $t^{-6/5}$ with a few months, will appear as a slowly varying transient.
 The flares, occurring at a rate of a few per year in radio-quiet quasars, provide a new mechanism for explaining AGN variability.

 \subjectheadings{Active galactic nuclei (16); Galaxy accretion disks (562); Supermassive black holes (1663)}